 Shut Off a Toro Safely

-Fastest way to shut off that Toro is to pull the plug wire.
-It’s safe to remove the plug wire, but – You must use an insulated pliers.
-Otherwise the coil will give you a jolt.
-An insulated pliers is any pliers with plastic handle sleeves.
-Alternatively, see below re checking the push button wiring.
+The fastest way to shut off that Toro is to pull the plug wire.
+It’s safe to remove the plug wire, but – You must use insulated pliers.
+Otherwise, the coil will give you a jolt.
+An insulated plier is any plier with plastic handle sleeves.
+Alternatively, see below re-checking the push button wiring.

 Insulated Pliers – Any pliers with plastic handles.
 Pull the plug wire, by twisting and pulling.

 Now that the engine is off we can get to diagnosing the root cause and fixing it.
 While I see this problem many times in a season, it is possible that the cause lies not with a loose wire at the off switch, but elsewhere.
 No matter, we’ll cover 3 other possible causes in this guide too.

 I don’t cover how the kill switch system works in this guide as I’ve covered it in this guide “How to turn off a mower”.
 But first, let’s look at the most common cause – Loose wiring at the push button off switch.